bifrostinc/code-sync-mcp/README.md

 ## Demo

 The included [docker-compose.yaml](./docker-compose.yml) runs everything locally with a demo app.
-See [Try It Out](#try-it-out) for instructions on how to run this locally.
+[See below](#try-it-out) for instructions on how to run this locally.

 <video src="https://github.com/user-attachments/assets/eb6c267d-16c5-435f-9179-be13aad13456" width="100"></video>